collective/collective.dexteritytextindexer/README.rst

     </object>

-Now you need to mark the fields you wan't to have in your SearchableText.
+Now you need to mark the fields you want to have in your SearchableText.
 This is done with directives::

     from collective import dexteritytextindexer